 Informal learning refers to learning that occurs away from a structured, formal classroom environment.
 Informal learning comes in many forms, including viewing videos, self-study, reading articles, participating in forums and chat rooms, performance support, coaching sessions and games… Informal learning is a style of learning in which the learner sets their own goals and objectives.

 There are many benefits of informal learning activities:

-- Low Stress: With no assignments or exams, there is no high-pressure situation.
+- Low Stress: With no formal testing, there is no high-pressure situation.

-- Flows with Daily Life: Many informal learning activities are a part of daily life.
+- Flows with Daily Work: Informal learning activities fit easily into a work day.
 People continue to learn and grow according to what they need to solve a problem or get through a situation.

 - Encourages Curiosity: Without the pressure of performance, people are free to follow their interests, even if it takes them away from the original idea.